stonepros/stone/src/tracing/README.md

-The LTTng libraries that ship with Ubuntu 12.04 have been very buggy, and the generated header files using `lttng-gen-tp` have needed to be fixed just to compile in the Ceph tree.
+The LTTng libraries that ship with Ubuntu 12.04 have been very buggy, and the generated header files using `lttng-gen-tp` have needed to be fixed just to compile in the Stone tree.
 The packages available in Ubuntu 14.04 seem to work alright, and for older versions please install LTTng from the LTTng PPA.

     https://launchpad.net/~lttng/+archive/ppa